AdobeDocs/campaign-web-learn.en/help/ac-web-learn-main/overview.md

 > These tutorials are not what you are looking for?
 > Please see the
 >
-> * [Campaign v8 tutorial section](https://experienceleague.adobe.com/docs/campaign-learn/tutorials/overview.html) for guidance on the Campaign Console
+> * [Campaign Client Console tutorials](https://experienceleague.adobe.com/docs/campaign-learn/tutorials/overview.html) for guidance on the Campaign Console
 > * [Adobe Campaign Web Documentation](https://experienceleague.adobe.com/docs/campaign-web/v8/campaign-web-home.htm) for more information about the Campaign Web user interface.